ChanukyaPathipati/EksDemo/README.md

 To trigger your Jenkins pipeline automatically on GitHub changes, follow these steps:

+Prerequisites:
+The following should be installed in the jenkins server to run the pipeline 1.)AWS CLI ,2)Terraform ,3)Docker ,4)Hadolit ,5)Trivy

+hence I am using docker to run my jenkins server
+1) use below command to run the container name jenkins with the jenkins image with root permisions. docker run -d \
+  --name jenkins \
+  -p 8080:8080 -p 50000:50000 \
+  -v jenkins_home:/var/jenkins_home \
+  -v /var/run/docker.sock:/var/run/docker.sock \
+  -u root \
+  jenkins/jenkins:lts

+2) to login to the container

+docker exec -it <your_container_name> /bin/bash

+3) Install all Prerequisites according to your Image architecture

+✅ You Need:
+A GitHub repository
+A Jenkins server with a working pipeline job
+Jenkins GitHub plugin installed
+A Webhook in GitHub pointing to Jenkins
+🛠️ Step-by-Step Setup

 ✅ 1.
 Enable GitHub Webhook Support in Jenkins
 In Jenkins:
 Go to Manage Jenkins > Configure System.
 Under GitHub, ensure GitHub plugin is installed and credentials are configured.
 Under GitHub Web Hook, check "Let Jenkins auto-manage hook URLs".

 ✅ 2.
 Configure Your Jenkins Job for GitHub Trigger
 In your Jenkins job (Pipeline or Multibranch Pipeline):
 Go to Configure.
 Scroll to Build Triggers.
 Check: ✅ GitHub hook trigger for GITScm polling.
+-> In pipeline definition select pipeline script from SCM -> SCM->git
+-> Repository -> past your repo url and provide credentials if it is private repo other wise no need.
+-> branches to build -> select proper branch ex= */main if it is main branch -> script file->Jenkinsfile

 ✅ 3.
 Set Up GitHub Webhook
 On your GitHub repo:
 Go to Settings > Webhooks > Add Webhook
 Payload URL:
 http://<YOUR_JENKINS_URL>/github-webhook/